s6rapala/interviews/README.md

-#### Receive a list of time slots to make an interview
+### Receive a list of time slots to make an interview

-Note: Providing a candidate and list of interviewers required.
+Note: Providing a candidate and list of interviewers __required__.

 /timeslots/?candidate_id={candidateKey}?employee_id={employeeKeys}
 - GET - get available time slots for a specific candidate and a list of employees for next week